ginomeee/geely/README.md

 ---

-**A straightforward guide for installing Android apps and Android Auto on the Geely Coolray Philippine variant and other vehicles running GKUI on Android 4.3.** Admittedly biased towards Android Auto support since I personally don't have Carlinkit and primarily use an Android device.
+**A straightforward guide for installing Android apps and Android Auto on the Geely Coolray Philippine variant and other Geely vehicles running GKUI on Android 4.3.** Admittedly biased towards Android Auto support since I personally don't have Carlinkit and primarily use an Android device.

 **This is not a guide to root the device**, but merely a way to sideload apps as you would any Android tablet.
 My first impression of the GCR when I tried fiddling around with the settings and first sideloaded apps was that the entire car was a glorified Android tablet from 2013 on wheels.
 The more you know.